How to make money and travel the world as an Au Pair, it’s easier than you think…

 4. Explore a new place

 Use your time off wisely!
 Some families may only require you to work 30 hours a week (the legal requirement) which leaves you so much time to galavant around the place.
-Whether it’s checking out the local countryside whilst Au Pairing in rural France or getting lost in a bustling city like Berlin.
+Whether it’s checking out the local countryside whilst Au Pairing in France or having it large in Berlin.
 See!
 Traveling the world as an au pair can be real.

 5. Meet new peeps